MaximS521/Serverless-Purchase-Demo/README.md

 Troubleshooting
 CORS errors in browser
 In API Gateway, ensure CORS is enabled for the resource and method.

 Lambda #2 returns CORS headers (Access-Control-Allow-Origin: *).
-Confirm they’re present on 2xx and on error.
+Confirm they’re present on 2xx and error responses.

 S3 403 AccessDenied (website)
 Confirm bucket policy allows s3:GetObject on arn:aws:s3:::{BUCKET_NAME}/*.

 Confirm Block Public Access is disabled for this demo bucket.

 SQS trigger stuck in Creating
 Re-check permissions on Lambda #1’s execution role.

 Ensure the SQS queue is in the same region as the function.

 API 500 from Lambda #2
 Check CloudWatch Logs for stack traces.

 Verify the env variables (especially QUEUE_URL) are set.

 No rows in DynamoDB
 Open logs for Lambda #1; confirm the function is invoked by SQS.

 Validate the JSON you send (use the samples/purchase.json as a template).

 Cost & Cleanup
-Cost is typically pennies for a short demo:

-S3 (storage + website), API Gateway (invocations), Lambda (ms), SQS (requests), DynamoDB (writes).
+Cost is typically pennies for a short demo: S3 (storage + website), API Gateway (invocations), Lambda (ms), SQS (requests), DynamoDB (writes).

 Cleanup